 caused many organisations not to engage in the run up to the recent general election, and resulted in some important voices being lost from public debate.

-have sought legal advice to help them interpret the legislation, this can be expensive and is simply not an option for many.
-The rules on joint campaigning are also a concern for smaller charities, and have made organisations more hesitant to
+organisations have sought legal advice to help them interpret the legislation, this can be expensive and is simply not an option for many.
+The rules on joint campaigning are also a concern for smaller charities, and have made organisations more

 A Government-commissioned review of the Part II of the Lobbying Act, conducted by the Conservative peer, Lord Hodgson of Astley Abbotts, found that it fails to get the balance right and proposed several changes to the legislation.
 The House of